koenbok/Framer/readme.md

 #### Changes

 - .toInspect() became .describe()
+- .properties are now named keys everywhere.
+So with `layer.x`, `x` is a key.

 #### Questions

 - Should we move from `properties` to a more friendly `keys` and `values` everywhere?
+- What should we do with capitalization like `Utils.x`, `Align.left`, `Framer.CurrentContext`.

 ---